...

 What is Investing Basics and Why is it Important?

-Investing Basics is the process of putting your money to work for you by buying assets that generate income or appreciate in value over time.
+Investing Basics is putting your money to work for you by buying assets that generate income or appreciate over time.
 Investing can help you achieve various financial goals, such as saving for retirement, buying a home, paying for education, or starting a business.

 Investing is important because it can help you: